 Individual or family insurance coverage may be purchased through ORISE, or participants may obtain another insurance plan from the company of their choice.
 More information on the insurance coverage offered by ORISE may be found at the ORAU Health Insurance site.

 Vision and dental insurance plans are not available through ORISE.
-CDC health insurance stipend supplements may not be applied to the cost of such plans obtained elsewhere.
+ARS health insurance stipend supplements may not be applied to the cost of such plans obtained elsewhere.